HankB/Linux_ZFS_Root/Debian/README.md

 ## WARNING WILL ROBINSON

+It may seem like a sensible thing to do to try to install to a drive from a normal system (as opposed to from a live boot environment.)
+It is not and it may make your existing system unbootable.
+(Second opportunity to roll back `bpool` and `rpool` today.)

 **If something goes wrong this script *will* destroy any data on any target system drive.** I captured a full disk image backup before testing this on any of my systems.
 Taking a full image backup takes less time than reinstalling Windows should that be needed.